le-kang/pepper-monitor/README.md

 ## Change Log

 ### 0.8.1
-- [CHANGED] Remove media type `image`, use `base64` instead.
-All image should be converted to base64 data URI (previous just base64 encoding).
+- [CHANGED] All base64 image should be converted to base64 data URI (previous just base64 encoding).
 Therefore, `ext` attribute in media is no longer needed.

 ### 0.8.0